mace141/InLink/README.md

 <img src="https://inlink-seeds.s3.amazonaws.com/InLink_full_logo.png"
      alt="InLink Logo by Daniel Wu" width="320" height="auto">

 Welcome to my LinkedIn clone!
 I used Ruby on Rails to build a RESTful API server for data transfer between a normalized PostgreSQL database and the frontend.
 It is a single-page application built with React for DOM manipulation and uses Redux for application state management.
 Images are stored in an AWS S3 bucket and retrieved with ActiveStorage.
 Here's the [live site!](https://inlink.herokuapp.com)

 # Dependencies

 * Ruby, Rails, React, Redux, Webpack, Babel
-* Gems: jquery-rails, aws-sdk-s3, faker, down
+* Gems: bcrypt, jquery-rails, aws-sdk-s3, faker, down

+## Dev-Dependencies

+* Gems: better_errors, binding_of_caller, pry-rails, annotate

 # Features